 Order EA-13-109 (Reference 1.12) is only applicable to operating boiling-water reactors (BWRs) with Mark I and Mark II containments.
-Because the reactors at Dresden are General Electric BWRs with Mark I containments, this order is applicable to Dresden.
+Because the reactor at Monticello is a General Electric BWR with a Mark I containment, this order is applicable to Monticello.

 Order EA-13-109 requires applicable licensees to implement its requirements in two phases.
 In Phase 1, licensees shall design and install a venting system that provides venting capability from the wetwell during severe accident conditions.
 In Phase 2, licensees shall either design and install a venting system that provides venting capability from the drywell under severe accident conditions, or develop and implement a reliable containment venting strategy that makes it unlikely that a licensee would need to vent from the containment drywell during severe accident conditions.
-Dresden has elected the option to develop and implement a reliable containment venting strategy that makes it unlikely the licensee would need to vent from the containment drywell before alternate reliable containment heat removal and pressure control is reestablished.
+Monticello has elected the option to develop and implement a reliable containment venting strategy that makes it unlikely the licensee would need to vent from the containment drywell before alternate reliable containment heat removal and pressure control is reestablished.